-The easiest thing to do is throw a “Take Me” sign on it and set it out on the curb.
-Depending on where you live it could be gone toot sweet.
-Most likely though you’ll just end up having to cart it back to the garage so you don’t get an HOA fine.
+The easiest thing to do to get rid of an old appliance for free is throw a “Take Me” sign on it and set it out on the curb.
+Depending on where you live, it could be gone toot sweet.
+Most likely, though, you’ll just end up having to cart it back into the garage so you don’t get a fine from the HOA.

 Although this is an easy move, it comes with a risk.
-Your waste management team will probably take it, but sometimes they won't.
-Depending on what type of appliance you’re throwing out you might find it still lurking in your front drive when you get home.
+A lot of waste management divisions will actually pick up a lot of different appliances, assuming they are freon-free.
+But depending on what type of appliance you’re throwing out you might find it still lurking in your front drive when you get home.

 If you're lucky enough to live in an area where your city will pick up your old appliance, then you have to deal with the guilt of being a part of our nationwide landfill problem.
 You threw a huge appliance in a landfill instead of finding a green way to discard it, just because you were being lazy.

 The most ideal way to get rid of an old appliance is to sell it.
 If what you have laying around isn’t broken then it should be pretty easy.
 Just let people know what you've got and watch the potential buyers come flooding in.
 If, however, it's broken then selling it is going to be like stopping Thanos from getting all six Infinity Stones, like a 1 in 14,000,605 million chance.
 Still, there is a chance.